Sabre (dinghy)

 Queensland has fleets at Maroochy Sailing Club and the Royal Queensland Yacht Squadron.
 Tweed Valley Sailing Club (NSW) has a growing fleet.
 Sabre's can be found at Cleveland Yacht Club, Tin Can Bay Yacht Club, Southport Yacht Club and Lake Cootharaba Sailing Club.
 In the past Cleveland Yacht Club has had many boats and even held the national championships in 2002, but interest in the boat has dropped off and now Maroochy Sailing Club and Royal Qld Yacht Squadron have the two largest fleets.

-Australian Capital Territory sail out of the YMCA Sailing Club Canberra.